Terms and Conditions

 You must be a UK resident, over 18 years old and have a valid payment card to use Pay in 3.
 When we say ‘valid payment card’, we mean the card must be in your name, and must not have expired.
 You should also make sure the card you use has enough money available to cover all the instalments.

 Pay in 3 is a credit product.
 It’s our decision whether or not we start a credit agreement with you.

 2. How do I Pay in 3 instalments?

 With Pay in 3, you can pay for something you buy by dividing the cost into three equal instalments.
 At checkout, you’ll see an option to ‘Pay Later in 3 interest-free instalments’.
 When you choose this option, just enter your card details to complete your purchase.

-There won’t be any interest, fees or charges for using a debit or credit card by Klarna.
+There won’t be any interest, no fees when you pay on time or charges for using a debit or credit card by Klarna.
 Although your bank might charge you interest or other fees on top if you pay using an interest-bearing credit card, for example.

 3. Are there any alternative options for paying off my balance?